Satanic Verses: Basic narrative

 Al-Lāt, al-'Uzzā, and Manāt were three pre-Islamic Arabian goddesses worshipped by the Meccans.
-Discerning the precise meaning of the word gharāniq has proven difficult, as it is a hapax legomenon (i.e. used only once in the text).
-Commentators wrote that it meant "the cranes".
-The Arabic word does generally mean a "crane" – appearing in the singular as ghirnīq, ghurnūq, ghirnawq and ghurnayq, and the word has cousin forms in other words for birds, including "raven, crow" and "eagle".
+Discerning the precise meaning of the word gharāniq has proven difficult, as it has multiple appropriate meanings.
+Commentators have written that it means "the cranes".
+In other contexts, Arabic word does mean a "crane" – appearing in the singular as ghirnīq, ghurnūq, ghirnawq and ghurnayq, and the word has cousin forms in other words for birds, including "raven, crow" and "eagle".
 Taken as a segment, "exalted gharāniq" has been translated by Orientalist William Muir to mean "exalted women", while contemporary academic Muhammad Manazir Ahsan has translated the same segment as "high-soaring ones (deities)".
 Thus, whether the phrase had intended to attribute a divine nature to the three "idols" is a matter of dispute.
 In either case, scholars generally agree on the meaning of the second half of the verse, "whose intercession is hoped for".